bbauska/TUMx-DWAPNx/README.md

 So, this returns a function, so we can now call this color function with any string and it will just return us a color.
-So, going down to our node again

-and now we&apos;re going to call another function on this one, called

-style.
-And you want to fill the node with a certain value and this again takes the

-function and it gets the d element, which is the current data point or datum and

-we want to set the fill element of that current datum to whatever the color

-function gives us for the name and we know that our current data point has this

-names element, because we defined that in the last lecture that all the nodes are

-objects with this name attribute.
+So, going down to our node again and now we&apos;re going to call another function on this one, called style.
+And you want to fill the node with a certain value and this again takes the function and it gets the d element, which is the current data point or datum and we want to set the fill element of that current datum to whatever the color function gives us for the name and we know that our current data point has this names element, because we defined that in the last lecture that all the nodes are objects with this name attribute.
 Click on back to the site, we&apos;re loading it again.

-Now, all the nodes have different colors depending on the name of the character

-and you can see that some of them appear multiple times like the red one for

-example here.
-That&apos;s because we have about around 100 characters, but only 20

-different colors in our scale.
-So, they&apos;re not all going to be the same, but if

-you really want to have unique ones, you can also write your own color

-function, for example, here, instead of using the d3 one.
-Just play around a bit
+Now, all the nodes have different colors depending on the name of the character and you can see that some of them appear multiple times like the red one for example here.
+That&apos;s because we have about around 100 characters, but only 20 different colors in our scale.
+They&apos;re not all going to be the same, but if you really want to have unique ones, you can also write your own color function, for example, here, instead of using the d3 one.
+Just play around a bit if you like.

-if you like.
-So, there are two more things that have been in the demo that we

-haven&apos;t done yet.
-So, one thing I&apos;m going to do is I&apos;m going to define the width

-of our links dynamically depending on the weight of the relationship object

-that we got returned from the API.
-So, again, we&apos;re going to use the style

-function, but in this case I&apos;m going to fill.
-It&apos;s actually going to be the

-stroke width so we&apos;re going to define the width of the line between two nodes.
+There are two more things that have been in the demo that we haven&apos;t done yet.
+So, one thing I&apos;m going to do is I&apos;m going to define the width of our links dynamically depending on the weight of the relationship object that we got returned from the API.
+Again, we&apos;re going to use the style function, but in this case I&apos;m going to fill.
+It&apos;s actually going to be the stroke width so we&apos;re going to define the width of the line between two nodes.

 Again, function receives the current data point and then this gets called for any element that has the class link attached to it.
-So, this function returns.
 And we can just return the d.weight here because all of the link, all of the relationships that we got from the API actually have a weight attribute.
 Now, if you take a look at that.
 Well, it doesn&apos;t really look too nice, because there&apos;s a big difference between some of the smaller ones and the bigger ones and some of them are quite large, so it becomes a bit ungainly.
-So, what I&apos;m going to do is I&apos;m actually going to use another built-in JavaScript function from the math library, which is the square root.
-So, I&apos;m just going to square the weight and now it looks a lot nicer.
+What I&apos;m going to do is I&apos;m actually going to use another built-in JavaScript function from the math library, which is the square root.
+I&apos;m just going to square the weight and now it looks a lot nicer.
 As you can see, the characters that are having more intensive relationships have now wider links between them than those that have like a less close relationship.

 If you remember the demo I showed you in the beginning of this video and the in last few videos as well, we also can define an interactive behavior of the